ronakupadhyaya/Horizons-week-05/day1/restmodel/README.md

 ## Instructions

-Let's take the JSON menu we built in the warmup exercise and load that into MongoDb.

-1. Copy your `menu.json` from the Warmup exercise into this folder.
+1. Find the menu for your favorite restaurant online.
+1. Pick 4 dishes that you like from the menu.
+1. Edit `week05/day1/warmup/menu.json`.
+Add your restaurant's name, the 4 dishes you picked and their names prices and ingredients.
 1. Copy your `connect.js` from last week into this folder.
 1. Edit `week05/day1/restmodel/app.js` where it says `YOUR MODEL HERE`
 1. Edit the `Restaurant` model to add fields from `menu.json` to your model.